 Health provider payment mechanisms – the way health care providers are paid to deliver the covered package of services – are an important but often under-utilized tool in the overall health financing policy toolkit.
 As coverage expands in most countries, issues of financial sustainability, efficiency, and quality of care quickly rise to the surface.
 In 2010, Ghana’s NHIA began piloting capitation – a payment mechanism in which health providers are paid a uniform per capita fee for a set number of health services – in an effort to control escalating costs, as well as improve the efficiency and effectiveness of health services and simplify claims processing.
 As the NHIA is in the process of scaling up capitation in three additional regions, there is a need to reflect on lessons learned from the Ashanti Region pilot to ensure that the NHIA, regional health officials and the providers themselves have information about the capacity of providers to deliver the capitation services, where capacity gaps exist, and what options are available for closing capacity gaps such as through structured training of trainers and forming Preferred Primary Care Provider Networks.

 Routine and systematized generation and use of data is necessary to successfully reform provider payment and achieve the NHIA’s other priority goals.
 The NHIA, which already regularly collects clinical, financial and membership data is developing tools and policies to make better use of data to inform decisions at all levels of the organization.

-As part of USAID’s five-year Health Finance and Governance (HFG) Project, R4D is working with Abt Associates to support the NHIA’s transition to a more strategic and evidence-based health purchaser to promote financial sustainability of the scheme.
+As part of USAID’s five-year Health Finance and Governance (HFG) Project, R4D worked with Abt Associates to support the NHIA’s transition to a more strategic and evidence-based health purchaser to promote financial sustainability of the scheme.

-R4D implements two streams of work in support of these goals.
+R4D implemented two streams of work in support of these goals.

-The strategic health purchasing work stream focus on four activity areas:
+The strategic health purchasing work stream focused on four activity areas: